South Park Is Gay!

-"South Park Is Gay!" is the eighth episode of the seventh season and the 104th overall episode of the American animated television series South Park.
+"South Park Is Gay!" is the eighth episode of the seventh season and the 104th overall episode of the American animated sitcom South Park.
 It originally aired on Comedy Central in the United States on October 22, 2003.
-In it, Kyle struggles to understand a new metrosexual fad that has sprung around the men and boys of South Park and is the only one who does not want to conform to it.
-The episode features a parody of the TV show, Queer Eye for the Straight Guy.
+In the episode, Kyle struggles to understand a new metrosexual fad that has sprung around the men and boys of South Park and is the only one who does not want to conform to it.
+The episode features a parody of the TV show Queer Eye for the Straight Guy.

 The episode was written and directed by series co-creator Trey Parker.
 In 2011, he and co-creator Matt Stone listed it as one of their least favorite episodes of the series.
-However, the “crab people” segment has become one of the show’s most iconic moments.
+However, the "crab people" segment has become one of the sitcom's most iconic moments.